 (7) A person appointed under subsection (5) is, in the event of the absence from a meeting of the Minerals Research Advisory Committee of the member of whom he is the deputy, entitled to attend that meeting and, when so attending, is deemed to be a member and has all the powers, functions and duties of a member.

+(8) The Minister may remove a member appointed under subsection (1)(a), (b), (c), (d), (e), (f) or (g) from office if —

+(a) the member —

+(i) ceases to be a member or employee of the body, university or authority concerned;

+(ii) ceases to be engaged by the body, university or authority concerned to represent its interests;

+(iii) in the case of a member appointed under subsection (1)(a), (b) or (c) — ceases to work in the industry that the body concerned represents; or

+(iv) otherwise ceases to have a sufficient connection with the body, university or authority concerned to appropriately represent its interests;

+and

+(b) the body, university or authority agrees to the person being removed from office.

-(8) In this section —
+(9) In this section —

-“member” means member of the Minerals Research Advisory Committee.
+member means member of the Minerals Research Advisory Committee.

 [Section 20 amended by No. 53 of 2003 s.
-81.]
+81; No. 23 of 2008 s.
+11.]

 [21.
-Repealed by No. 53 of 2003 s.
+Deleted by No. 53 of 2003 s.
 82.]

 22. Chairmen and deputy chairmen of advisory committees